Center for Service and Social Action

 - The Arrupe Scholars Program recognizes 20 John Carroll students for their significant commitment to two interrelated values of John Carroll’s mission: intellectual inquiry that demands critical thinking and engaging in social justice and community service that leads to social action.
 Each student receives a scholarship of approximately $5,000.

-- Carroll Ballers is a program that combines the game of basketball with a mentoring program at the Cuyahoga County Juvenile Detention Center (JDC).
+- Carroll Ballers is an award-winning program that combines the game of basketball with a mentoring program at the Cuyahoga County Juvenile Detention Center (JDC).
 Two JCU students started the program in 2012.
 It is co-sponsored by the JDC and Arrupe Scholars and promotes character building and good decision-making with the youth at the Center.
 JCU participants build relationships with the young men through conversation and healthy competition in the gym.

 John Carroll University promotes the fair-trade movement by offering opportunities to support and learn about fair trade, including:

 - Marketing and sales of Equal Exchange Tea & Coffee.